 Zener Diode as a Voltage Regulator

 The Zener diode is used in digital or mixed-signal circuits to regulate voltage accurately.
-It offers a cost-effective and straightforward solution for controlling voltage inputs and outputs.
-In this article we will discuss the use of Zener diode as a voltage regulator.
+It offers a cost-effective and reliable solution for voltage regulation.
+In this article, we will discuss the use of Zener diode as a voltage regulator.

 Zener Diode as a Voltage Regulator